AFTER SCHOOL IS A LITTLE-KNOWN PROGRAM

 In Minnesota, only a small percentage of eligible school sites participate in these meal programs, even though well over half of children in after-school programs are eligible to eat these meals.

-There are 126,963 kids who are eligible, and we’re aiming to increase these after-school meals participation by 114,544 children.
+There are about 130,000 kids who are eligible, and we’re aiming to increase these after-school meals for children.

-There are many challenges with these little-known programs.
+There are many challenges with these lesser-known programs.

 - They have complex tracking and reporting requirements, utilization and access to the program is rising, and relatively few sites offer the program.